WesH0use/AWS_Developer_Notes/Elastic_Beanstalk_Development.md

 Amazon ElastiCache can be used to significantly improve latency and throughput for many read-heavy application workloads (such as social networking, gaming, media sharing, and Q&A portals) or compute-intensive workloads (such as a recommendation engine) by allowing you to store the objects that are often read in the cache.

 ![image](https://user-images.githubusercontent.com/44325167/131362722-38decc12-89dc-4800-8a05-59c39d94e516.png)

+### A .NET developer team works with many ASP.NET web applications that use EC2 instances to host them on IIS.
+The deployment process needs to be configured so that multiple versions of the application can run in AWS Elastic Beanstalk.
+One version would be used for development, testing, and another version for load testing.
+Which of the following methods do you recommend?

+**Define a dev environment with a single instance and a 'load test' environment that has settings close to production environment**

+AWS Elastic Beanstalk makes it easy to create new environments for your application.
+You can create and manage separate environments for development, testing, and production use, and you can deploy any version of your application to any environment.
+Environments can be long-running or temporary.
+When you terminate an environment, you can save its configuration to recreate it later.

+It is common practice to have many environments for the same application.
+You can deploy multiple environments when you need to run multiple versions of an application.
+So for the given use-case, you can set up 'dev' and 'load test' environment.